Geometrically Convergent Simulation of the Extrema of L\'{e}vy Processes: Introduction

 Then, conditionally on $L_n$,

 Moreover, the inequalities $0\leq\Delta^\SB_{n+1}\leq\Delta^\SB_n\leq\Delta_n$, $0\leq\delta_n\leq L_n$ and $|\delta^\SB_n|\leq L_n$ hold a.s. \end{thm}

 Non-asymptotic (i.e. for fixed $n$) explicit descriptions of the law of the error, such as~\eqref{eq:error-law} in Theorem~\ref{thm:error}, are not common among the simulation algorithms for the supremum and related functionals of the path.
 Since $L_n$ and $Y$ are independent, the representation in~\eqref{eq:error-law} is easy to work with and provides a cornerstone for the results of Section~\ref{sec:main}.
-For example, since $\E L_n=T2^{-n}$, the convergence of the~\nameref{alg:SBA} is indeed geometric (see Section~\ref{sec:main} for details).
 Note that, by Theorem~\ref{thm:error}, the sequences $(\Delta_n^\SB)_{n\in\N}$, $(\Delta_n)_{n\in\N}$ and $(\delta_n)_{n\in\N}$ are nonincreasing almost surely and converge to $0$.
-Furthermore, the following observations based on Theorem~\ref{thm:error} motivate the final step in the~\nameref{alg:SBA} (i.e. the inclusion of the last summand in the definition in~\eqref{eq:SBA}): (I) the tail of the error $\Delta^\SB_n$ may be strictly lighter than that of $\Delta_n$ (as $\ov X_t-X_t^+=\min\{\ov X_t, \ov X_t-X_t\}$ and $\ov X_t-X_t\overset{d}{=}\sup_{s\in[0,t]}(-X_s)$ for all $t>0$~\citep[Prop.~VI.3]{MR1406564}); (II) for a large class of L\'evy processes, $\delta^\SB_n$ is \emph{asymptotically centred} at $0$, i.e. $\E[\delta_n^\SB/L_n]\to 0$ as $n\to\infty$, while $\E[\delta_n/L_n]$ converges to a strictly positive constant (see Proposition~\ref{prop:E_tau} below for details).
-Theorem~\ref{thm:error} is proved in Subsection~\ref{subsec:Proof_of_Thm1} below.
+Furthermore, the following observations based on Theorem~\ref{thm:error} motivate the final step in~\nameref{alg:SBA} (i.e. the inclusion of the last summand in the definition in~\eqref{eq:SBA}): (I) the tail of the error $\Delta^\SB_n$ may be strictly lighter than that of $\Delta_n$ (as $\ov X_t-X_t^+=\min\{\ov X_t, \ov X_t-X_t\}$ and $\ov X_t-X_t\overset{d}{=}\sup_{s\in[0,t]}(-X_s)$ for all $t>0$~\cite[Prop.~VI.3]{MR1406564}); (II) for a large class of L\'evy processes, $\delta^\SB_n$ is \emph{asymptotically centred} at $0$, i.e. $\E[\delta_n^\SB/L_n]\to 0$ as $n\to\infty$, while $\E[\delta_n/L_n]$ converges to a strictly positive constant (see Proposition~\ref{prop:E_tau} below for details).
+Theorem~\ref{thm:error} is proved in Subsection~\ref{subsec:Proof_of_Thm1}.

+Since $\E L_n=T2^{-n}$ and $L_n$ is independent of $Y$, the convergence of~\nameref{alg:SBA} is geometric (see also Section~\ref{sec:main}).
+Indeed, the error $(\Delta_n^\SB,\delta_n^\SB)$, satisfies the following weak limit.